Ertinfagor/RCHome/README.md

 SensorBoard
 ===========

-Arduino Sensor Board with nRF24l01 Control
+Arduino Sensor Board with nRF24l01+ Control
+Raspberry Pi Control Board with nRF24l01+
 The board based on AVR microcontroller with Arduino bootloader.

 SensorBoard will transmit/recieve data from/to SmartHome Controller with nRF24l01 (Repo will be added)